BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 [informative_prior_sex_ratio](informative_prior_sex_ratio)
 that are consistent with this general knowledge.
-Plotting our posterior samples the concentration of coefficients is smaller and the plotted posterior lines fall into bounds that more reasonable when considering possible ratios.
+Plotting our posterior samples the concentration of coefficients is smaller and the plotted posterior lines fall into bounds that are more reasonable when considering possible ratios.

 ```{code-block} python